Getting Started: Organizers

 Notifications

 Notifications help reduce no-shows and confusion.
-Use event update notifications when you change time/location, and rely on reminders for the “don’t forget” moments.
+Use event update notifications when details change, and use reminders so players know exactly when to show up.

 Notifications